CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    ### 13 # Material tool clean up
    -----------------------------------------------------------

-   Material tool has been cleaned up and is now functionnal and the Material Model in SOP plugin has been deleted.
+   Material tool has been cleaned up and is now functional and the Material Model in SOP plugin has been deleted.

    TODO: